sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![This is a screenshot of the Kubernetes management dashboard that shows an error with the replica set, and ellipse menu with Logs option highlighted.](media/Ex2-Task1.5.png "Investigate logs")

-6. The log indicates that the content-api application is once again failing because it cannot find a mongodb api to communicate with.
+6. The log indicates that the content-api application is once again failing because it cannot find a MongoDB api to communicate with.
 You will resolve this issue by connecting to Cosmos DB.

    ![This screenshot of the Kubernetes management dashboard shows logs output for the api container.](media/Ex2-Task1.6.png "MongoDB communication error")